seabassgonzalez/seabassgonzalez.github.io/_posts/2016-03-03-whatIsThis.markdown

 {% highlight javascript %}

+// Some initial object
 var someObject = {
+  // Contains a method which accepts two arguments as parameters
   someFunction: function(a, b){
-    console.log(this);
+    // Logs value bound to 'this' to the console console.log(this);
   }
 };

 var aSecondObject = {
+  // An example method in an external second object holding the function containing 'this'
   aContainedMethod: someObject.someFunction
 };